ramonlins/ramonlins/README.md

 ## 🎯 About Me

-Hi folks, let's partake in some open-source collaboration.
-To find out more about me, check the stuff below:

-PhD in Electrical and Computer Engineering with expertise in:
+Hi folks, I am PhD in Electrical and Computer Engineering with expertise in:
 - Machine Learning
 - Deep Learning
 - Computer Vision